SmoolPerson/LRD-helium-analysis/README.md

 `source ./.venv/bin/activate`

-`pip install lime-stable pyneb astropy`
+`pip install lime-stable pyneb astropy numpy pandas matplotlib``sudo apt install python3 python3-venv`

-If you want to view a plot of one of the data files:
+If you want to view a plot of one of the data files (saved as plots/wave_flux.png):

 `python3 load_and_plot.py`

-If you want to calculate flux values and make plots:
+If you want to calculate flux values and make plots identifying emission lines (flux values are stored in flux/ while plots are stored in plots/):

 `python3 load_into_lime.py`